jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 c) Identity Matching: The breathing sepearation module is not aware who each reconstructed signal belongs to.
 So the authors compare ICA components from each period and go through consistency metric to see which ICA components corresponds to which person.
 The goal is to have an ICA component having the same order in all stable periods such that it gives the breathing of the same person.

-The evaluation results show that DeepBreath recover the breathing of each individual correctly when in close proximity/sharing the same bed.
-The Evaluation of Identity Matching confirms the robustness of their identity matching algorithm  as the total averaged accuracy is 99.1% .
-The Evaluation of Motion Detection with a precision of 0.933 confirms that their motion detector can successfully detect motion.
-In case of Breathing Rate Separation, they achieved 0.922 correlation with 0.034 breathing rate error with respect to the ground truth breathing signals demonstrating that DeepBreath can reconstruct the breathing of at least 5 people even when there is no distance between them.

 ### Experimentation